The Nature of Political Left-Right Ideologies, Liberty, and the Human Condition

 Summary of the Argument

-In summary, humans by their nature come in two types, we can call these types male and female to utilize some common existing symbolism, or we can call these types red and blue and anchor our terms to them (thus avoiding a conversation about the sexes).
+In summary, humans by their nature come in two types, we can call these types male and female to utilize some common existing symbolism, or we can call these types red and blue and anchor our terms to colors (thus avoiding a conversation about the sexes).

 When one ideology dominates, or something is out of balance, we can expect a natural reaction in a natural attempt to try to rebalance the scales.